Lolita Chakrabarti

-Lolita Chakrabarti OBE (born 1 June 1969) is a British actress and writer.
+Lolita Chakrabarti OBE (born 1969) is a British actress and writer.

-Early life
+Early life and education

-Chakrabarti was born in Kingston upon Hull, England, to Bengali Hindu parents from India on 1 June 1969.
+Lolita Chakrabarti was born in Kingston upon Hull, England, to Bengali Hindu parents from India in 1969.
 She grew up in Birmingham, where her father worked as an orthopaedic surgeon at Selly Oak Hospital.

+She was educated at the Convent of the Holy Child Jesus in Birmingham before moving to London, after being accepted for entry to study at the Royal Academy of Dramatic Art.
+There she studied acting for three years, graduating in 1990.

 Career

 Acting

-Chakrabarti graduated from the Royal Academy of Dramatic Art (RADA) in 1990.
-From 1993 to 1996, she presented the BBC children's educational programme Numbertime.
+From 1993 to 1996, Chakrabarti presented the BBC children's educational programme Numbertime.
+Other screen credits include Vigil, Showtrial, and The Wheel of Time.

-Her screen credits include Vigil, Showtrial, The Wheel of Time, Criminal: UK, Riviera, Delicious, Defending the Guilty, All Is True, Beowulf: Return to the Shieldlands, The Casual Vacancy, My Mad Fat Diary, Jekyll and Hyde, Intruders, Bodies, Vera, Outnumbered, Hustle, Born to Kill, Forgiven, Extras Christmas Special, William and Mary, Fortysomething, Holby City, Silent Witness, and as WPC Jamila Blake in the long-running ITV drama The Bill.

-Her theatre credits include Fanny and Alexander for The Old Vic (2018), Gertrude in Hamlet starring Tom Hiddleston and directed by Kenneth Branagh for RADA (2017), The Great Game: Afghanistan for the Tricycle Theatre (2009), Last Seen for the Almeida (2009) (which she co-wrote), Free Outgoing for the Royal Court (2008) and John Gabriel Borkman for the Donmar Warehouse (2007).
+Her theatre credits include Fanny and Alexander for The Old Vic (2018), Gertrude in Hamlet starring Tom Hiddleston and directed by Kenneth Branagh for RADA (2017), The Great Game: Afghanistan for the Tricycle Theatre (2009), Last Seen for the Almeida (2009) (which she co-wrote), Free Outgoing for the Royal Court (2008), John Gabriel Borkman for the Donmar Warehouse (2007), and The Hunt for St. Ann's Warehouse (2024).

+In 2025, it was announced she would be portraying Mrs. Darling in the London production of Ella Hickson's 2013 play Wendy & Peter Pan, alongside Toby Stephens and Alexander Molony, directed by Jonathan Munby.